 - Center of the abdomen: If a tattoo is between the ribcage and belly button, it will likely be stretched and may move slightly down toward the lower abdomen.

-- Lower abdomen: Since the skin is pulled down and the excess is trimmed, tattoos on the lower abdomen may be partially or completely removed.
+- Lower abdomen: Since the skin is pulled down and the excess is removed, tattoos on the lower abdomen may be partially or completely removed.

 Large Tattoo Considerations

-In addition to placement, size is another factor that can determine how much your tattoos will change after a tummy tuck.
-While smaller tattoos that are low on the abdomen might get totally removed when the excess skin is trimmed, larger tattoos are more of a challenge.
+In addition to placement, size is another factor that can determine how much your tattoo will change after a tummy tuck.
+While smaller tattoos that are low on the abdomen might get totally removed when the excess skin is trimmed, larger tattoos are more of a challenge for the surgeon to work with.

 Your Next Steps

-To see real patient examples of how the abdominal skin changes after surgery, please visit our before-and-after photo gallery.
+To see real patient examples of how the abdominal skin changes after surgery, please visit our before-and-after tummy tuck photo gallery.

 If you think you would benefit from a tummy tuck in Washington, DC, but concerns about tattoos are holding you back, request a consultation at Center for Plastic Surgery to learn more about how you can achieve your best body.
 Please contact us online or call (703) 560-2850 to make your appointment.